Whoopie Pies

 - Baking Soda: Replace your bakings soda every 6-12 months as it does lose its potency.

-- Marshmallow Cream: AKA marshmallow fluff is a fluffy sweet spread that tastes just like marshmallows.
+- Marshmallow Cream: AKA marshmallow fluff.
 Look for it in the baking aisle near the chocolate chips.

 Leftovers